orlnub123/cleverbot.py/README.rst

     cb.save('cleverbot.pickle')

-This saves the key, timeout and tweaks you've given to Cleverbot and its conversations and also the current cleverbot state of each.
+This saves the key, timeout and tweaks you've given to Cleverbot and its conversations and also the data of each including the cleverbot state.

 In order to load and recreate the previously saved state as a new Cleverbot instance use ``load``: